BIOGRAPHY

 A firm believer in the creation of music as an act of service and activism, Sarah was featured as a performer during the 2018 Lawrence University Refugee Symposium.
 Following discussion by an esteemed panel of experts, Sarah sang the U.S. premier of Beneath the Azure Sky.
 This chamber piece rebelliously sets poems of Afghani refugee women, who were prevented from learning to read and write.

-Sarah is an alumna of the University of Cincinnati-CCM.
-She is indebted to her teachers Nova Thomas, William McGraw, Quinn Patrick Ankrum, and Joanne Bozeman.
+She is an alumna of the University of Cincinnati-CCM and is indebted to her teachers Nova Thomas, William McGraw, Quinn Patrick Ankrum, and Joanne Bozeman.